stackitcloud/stackit-cli/docs/stackit_postgresflex_backup_update-schedule.md

 ### Synopsis

 Updates backup schedule for a PostgreSQL Flex instance.
+The current backup schedule can be seen in the output of the "stackit postgresflex instance describe" command.

 ```
 stackit postgresflex backup update-schedule [flags]